 The Practice Lead for Infection Control and Decontamination is: RGN Alison Plaistow

-The Practice Manager, Diana Donald, has responsibility to ensure compliance with legislation and national guidance for Infection prevention and control and for cleanliness.
+The Practice Manager, Debbie Major, has responsibility to ensure compliance with legislation and national guidance for Infection prevention and control and for cleanliness.

 In the past year (1 April 2019 – 31 Mar 2020) there have been no significant events raised that relate to infection control.

 The following audits are completed each year:

 - Following an audit by the Clinical Commissioning Group of high risk antibiotics we have reduced our use of them and are one of the lowest prescribers of these high risk antibiotics in the county.